ajaykarwal/ajaykarwal-v8/src/posts/2021-01-03-declaring-variables-in-javascript.md

 ---
 layout: post
-title: "Declaring variables in JavaScript"
+title: 'Declaring variables in JavaScript'
-date: "2021-01-03"
+date: '2021-01-03'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - javascript
 ---

 Since the introduction of ES6, we now have three ways of declaring variables in JavaScript — `var`, `let` and `const`.